AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-inlinezoom-viewer-about/c-html5-inlinezoom-viewer-customizingviewer/r-html5-inlinezoom-viewer-customize-inlinezoomview.md

 ---
+title: Flyout zoom view
-description: The main view consists of the static image, the zoomed image shown in the flyout view on top of the static image, and the tip message shown on top of static image.
+description: The main view consists of the static image and the zoomed image shown in the flyout view on top of the static image.
+It also consists of the tip message shown on top of static image.
 solution: Experience Manager
-title: Flyout zoom view

 feature: Dynamic Media Classic,Viewers,SDK/API,Inline Zoom
 role: Developer,User
 exl-id: 7b4b5cc9-68ad-4e7a-a2d9-3bbced929145
 ---
 # Flyout zoom view{#flyout-zoom-view}

-The main view consists of the static image, the zoomed image shown in the flyout view on top of the static image, and the tip message shown on top of static image.
+The main view consists of the static image and the zoomed image shown in the flyout view on top of the static image.
+It also consists of the tip message shown on top of static image.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->